Sandbox47/upgraded-ballotsnarks/src/InstallationGuide.md

 ```

 # snarkjs
-To install snarkjs, simply run the following:
+1. To install snarkjs, simply run the following:
 ```bash
 sudo npm install -g snarkjs
 ```

+2. The benchmarks in the Ballot Validity repository requires some predefined powers-of-tau file for zk proof generation.
+Please download the file `powersOfTau28_hez_final_22.ptau` from the [snarkjs github](https://github.com/iden3/snarkjs?tab=readme-ov-file).
+Then rename this file to `powersOfTau_22.ptau` and move it to a new folder `src/scripts/ptau` in the Ballot Validity repository.
+(The file is not included in the repository as it is very large (4.5 GB!).)

 # SageMath
 Some Linux distributions have current versions of SageMath available (E.g., ArchLinux).
 I have found the option presented [here](https://sagemanifolds.obspm.fr/install_ubuntu.html) to be the most convenient: